sccn/sccn.github.io/tutorials/11_Scripting/EEG_movie.md

 It is also possible to create frames for movies as shown in the next section.

-Creating movie from frames
+Creating a movie from frames
 ------------
-Another solution here is assemble a series of images into a movie.
+Another solution here is to assemble a series of images into a movie.
 For example, type:

 ``` matlab